kargam0167/kargam0167.github.io/_pages/about.md

   <em>Gallery / <a href="https://unsplash.com/" target="_blank">Unsplash</a></em>
 </div>

-Mowing from the busy streets of Moscow to a calm and structured Stockholm and further to the creative hubs of Lisbon, my path embraces and assimilates the vast cultural nuances I encounter, weaving them into my perspective and practices.
+As an ex-SAS employee, I am a traveler.
+From the busy streets of Moscow to a calm and structured Stockholm and further to the creative hubs of Lisbon, my path embraces and assimilates the vast cultural nuances I encounter, weaving them into my perspective and practices.